February 09, 2019

 Music, too, should astonish us (and sometimes it does).
 It’s the most abstract kind of art: immaterial, pure form.3 Insofar as it is, it is mere vibrations in the air.
 And yet it conveys, immediately, moods and emotions that all of us recognize, or (even more remarkable) almost recognize but can’t quite pin down.
 Isn’t it strange that these abstract patterns so reliably convey the ineffable?
 Isn’t it strange that we use music—our finest vocabulary of the sublime—as distracting background noise in places like grocery stores and bars?
 How does it fail to stop us in our tracks, amazed?

-Everywhere we look, we encounter these backlit cracks in ordinary experience, glowing with strangeness and beauty.
-As I reread this post and others, it seems to me that much of the project of these writings is teasing out the strangeness in ordinary things.
+Everywhere we look, we find these backlit cracks in ordinary experience, glowing with strangeness and beauty.

 The phrase is from Don DeLillo’s White Noise, a book full of sunsets (though the passage isn’t actually about one).↩